 Future treatments- Probiotics for pain relief

-New research elucidates the role of gut microbiota in pain regulation through processes such as secretion of signaling molecules, affecting the activity of immune cells, and controlling signaling in skin cells.
+New research elucidates the role of gut microbiota in pain regulation through processes such as the secretion of signaling molecules, affecting the activity of immune cells, and controlling signaling in skin cells.
 They are expected to have a role in regulating the sensations of visceral, neuropathic, and inflammatory pain.
-More research is needed to learn exactly which microbes are needed at what location and in what quantities to safely engineer pain relief in patients with chronic pain.
+More research is needed to learn exactly which microbes are needed at what location and in what quantities to safely induce pain relief in patients with chronic pain.

 The information provided in our blog posts is for informational purposes only and is not intended as a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this blog.